 - emotional and physical affairs

-I may recommend a higher level of care, referring to a local treatment center (Sedlacek Treatment Center: 319.398.6226, ASAC: 319.390.4611, or Unity Point: 319.363.4429) or a therapist who is specialized in treating substance abuse (credentials of CADC).
+- I may recommend a higher level of care and refer you to a local treatment center (Sedlacek Treatment Center: 319.398.6226, ASAC: 319.390.4611, or Unity Point: 319.363.4429).
+Therapists with CADC credentials are specialized in treating substance abuse.